Marine Vet Becomes Suffolk County's First Full-Time, Double Amputee Police Officer

 As a little boy, Matias Ferreira dreamed of becoming a police officer.

+He was born in Uraguay, and his family came to the United States when he was six years old.
+His mother said even before he became a Marine, he dreamed of being a police officer.

-He never gave up on his dream, even after both of his legs had to be amputated below the knee after stepping on an improvised explosive device in Afghanistan in 2011.
+Ferreira never gave up on his dream, even after both of his legs had to be amputated below the knee after stepping on an improvised explosive device in Afghanistan in 2011.

 “I had a really good support system that got me back into physical activities and before you knew it I was just really trying to get myself physically prepared to join the police department,” Ferreira said.
 “I had a lot of my friends who were more severely injured tell me, ‘Hey you can do this man, you can do it, go ahead.'”